Nkethaeus/RestoPin/README.md

 - **Restaurant Management for Managers**: As a manager, easily manage your restaurant through the manager's portal.
 You can add, remove, edit your restaurant's menu, track your customer's orders, and even manage another restaurant.

+## Usage

+To use visit the website, you need to have XAMPP already set up and uploaded the `restaurant` database to phpMyAdmin.
+After that, simply open your browser and type `localhost/RestoPin/`.

 ## Group Members

 - Jerome Saulo